 The 2017 Conference and Beyound

-The third meeting was held on 28 June 2017 at the ACP Secretariat where participants began preparations for the conference on climate diplomacy which was held there on 20 November and involving a wider constituency of other organisations, governments, NGOs, think-tanks, enterprises and the media.
+The third meeting was held on 28 June 2017 at the ACP Secretariat where participants began preparations for the first BDCD international conference which was held there on 20 November and involving a wider constituency of other organisations, governments, NGOs, think-tanks, enterprises and the media.